cloudevents/spec/protobuf-format.md

 * If the implementation determines that the type of the data is text, the value MUST be stored in the `text_data` property.
-* If the implementation determines that the type of the data is binary, the value MUST be stored in the `raw_data` property.
+* If the implementation determines that the type of the data is binary, the value MUST be stored in the `binary_data` property.

 ## 4. Transport

-Transports that allow content identification MUST use the following designation:
+Transports that support content identification MUST use the following designation:

 ```text
    application/cloudevents+x-protobuf